List of Jujutsu Kaisen characters: Zen'in Clan

-The Zen'in Clan (禪院家, Zen'in Ke) is one of the Three Big Sorcerer Families, along with the Gojo Clan and the Kamo Clan.
+The Zen'in Clan (禪院 家, Zen'in Ke) is one of the Three Big Sorcerer Families, along with the Gojo Clan and the Kamo Clan.
 It is a clan known to have problematic ideals, only recognizing male family members with powerful techniques, otherwise they are rejected and not even considered as human beings.
 For this reason, Toji Fushiguro and Maki Zen'in left the clan due to their lack of Cursed Energy.

 Naobito Zen'in

 Naobito Zen'in (禪院 直毘人, Zen'in Naobito) is the head of the Zen'in family and a Special Grade 1 sorcerer, whose Cursed Technique is Projection Sorcery (投射呪法, Tōsha Juhō), which traces movement at twenty-four frames per second and traps anyone touched by the user, who disobeys that rule inside a frame for one second.
 This technique made Naobito the fastest sorcerer after Gojo.
 Naobito is always seen drinking, even in serious situations like in Shibuya.
 Though when it comes to a fight, he is ecstatic especially facing a powerful opponent.
-He was confident in his abilities enough to fight the Special Grade curse, Dagon—even while they were trapped in his Domain Expansion.
-He died after the events of the Shibuya Incident from Jogo's flames, making Megumi Fushiguro the current head of the clan.
+He was confident in his abilities enough to fight the Special Grade curse, Dagon—even while he was trapped in Dagon's Domain Expansion.
+He dies after the events of the Shibuya Incident from Jogo's flames right after Dagon had been exorcised, making Megumi Fushiguro the current head of the clan.

 Naoya Zen'in

-Naoya Zen'in (禪院直哉, Zen'in Naoya) is the arrogant heir of the Zen'in clan who wields Projection Sorcery (投射呪法, Tōsha Juhō).
+Naoya Zen'in (禪院 直哉, Zen'in Naoya) is the arrogant heir of the Zen'in clan who wields Projection Sorcery (投射呪法, Tōsha Juhō).
 Embodying the clan's toxic ideals, he particularly torments Maki Zen'in for rejecting traditional gender roles.
 After Megumi Fushiguro is named clan head instead of him, Naoya seeks revenge.
 Following his humiliating defeat and death at Maki's hands, he returns as a Vengeful Cursed Spirit with enhanced abilities including flight.
 During the Culling Games, he deploys his Time Cell Moon Palace (時胞月宮殿, Jihō Gekkyūden) Domain Expansion against Maki, but her unique physiology renders it ineffective, leading to his final destruction.

 Ogi Zen'in

-Ogi Zen'in (禪院扇, Zen'in Ōgi) is a Special Grade-1 sorcerer, who is the father of Mai and Maki Zen'in, and the brother of Naobito Zen'in.
+Ogi Zen'in (禪院 扇, Zen'in Ōgi) is a Special Grade-1 sorcerer, who is the father of Mai and Maki Zen'in, and the brother of Naobito Zen'in.
 He believed he could have become the head of the Zen'in Clan if it were not for his daughters.
 He sees them as failures for not having talent in Jujutsu and even does not hesitate to attack his own children fatally.
 His Cursed Technique is Blazing Courage (焦眉之赳, Shōbi no Kyū), which allows the user to eject flames from their weapon.
 Ogi uses this technique with his katana, being capable of both ejecting fire to replace the broken blade and intensifying it to make the flames deadlier.
 An enraged Maki later killed him in their second duel to avenge the death of her twin sister.